-I find that it's just as informative (maybe more) to listen to what's left unsaid.
+I find that it's just as informative (and maybe more so) to listen to what's left unsaid.
 Here are six unspoken things that raise red flags about a candidate.

 1. Anything about the company.